The Best Roller Ski Bags

 Dakine Boundary Double Roller Ski Bag $280

 The Dakine Boundary is more than a roller ski bag; it’s a rolling locker room for your ski gear.
 It offers all the space and padding you could want for a couple of pairs of skis and then some.
 But the best part of the Dakine Boundary ski bag is the extra compartments.
 It is outfitted with three additional storage zones, perfect for packing backcountry gear like your shovel, probe, ice axe, skins and such.
-The compartments are designed to accommodate your boots, but I prefer to carry my boots on the plane, so given the worst-case-lost-luggage scenario, at least I have my boots.
+The compartments are designed to accommodate your boots, but I prefer to carry them on the plane, so in the worst-case scenario of lost luggage, at least I have my boots.

-Given all its space and organization, the Boundary roller ski bag is a locker from which you can live while on a ski trip, keeping all your gear where you can easily lay your hands on it.
-The wheels are bomber, and the bag is well padded with just enough structure to keep its shape.
+Given its space and organization, the Dakine Boundary roller ski bag is a locker from which you can live while on a ski trip, keeping all your gear organized and easy to find.
+The wheels are bomber, and the bag is well-padded with just enough structure to keep its shape.

-Of course, with all the space in this bag comes the burden of filling it at the risk of exceeding airline weight limits.
-The bag alone weighs 10 pounds on our scale (2 lb less than listed by Dakine), so you need to keep an eye on the 50-pound mark once packed, especially if you’re packing heavier alpine ski set-ups.
-I’ve had good luck running two pairs of backcountry skis plus all of my associated gear and staying well under the 50-pound mark.
+Of course, with all the space in this bag comes the burden of filling it, risking exceeding airline weight limits.
+The bag alone weighs 10 pounds on our scale (2 pounds less than listed by Dakine), so keep an eye on the 50-pound mark once packed, especially if you’re packing heavier alpine ski setups.
+I’ve had good luck running two pairs of backcountry skis and all my associated touring gear while staying well under 50 pounds.

 The Dakine Boundary roller ski bag is hard to beat for gear junkies traveling by air.
 Just be ready to control the urge to throw in more than you need.